 What are the different types of Addictions?

 From cocaine to alcohol, methamphetamine to opiate based drugs like Percocet (oxycodone), Vicodin (hydrocodone) and heroin, benzodiazepines such as Xanax and its cousin Valium... each of these compounds has the potential for extreme chemical dependency, as well as an entire host of negative health consequences.
 Drug and alcohol addiction, also known as substance use disorder, is a chronic disease, characterized by uncontrollable, compulsive, drug or alcohol seeking behavior and use, despite harmful and serious consequences, as well as the potential development of permanent physical and chemical changes in the brain.
 Addiction to drugs and alcohol can form very quickly and can start to take over a person's entire life if left untreated.
 Many don't realize it, but most substance use disorders require professional care through a process of detox or rehab in an inpatient setting, then progressing to an intensive outpatient program where the addiction can be further monitored, discussed, and the necessary tools required to succeed with any substance abuse disorder, can be strengthened and reinforced.
-At The Bridges of San Diego, our goal is to not only treat drug addiction and alcoholism for the individual, but to also assist distressed family members through the potentially challenging stages of recovery and rehabilitation.
+At The Bridges of San Diego, we specialize in treating many different types of addictions via our evidence-based intensive outpatient program - whether you are addicted to alcohol, meth, cocaine, oxycodone, xanax, or heroin, know that The Bridges of San Diego is with you every step of the way.
+Whatever types of addictions you are currently battling, know that you are just a single phone call away from taking your first step toward a life of sobriety.
+Face your addiction, change your life.